Bruna Rangel Lima Teases Fans In Yellow Bikini And Barely There Daisy Dukes

 Bruna Rangel Lima has teased her 3.8 million followers on Instagram with her latest pictures.
-Donning a yellow bikini she announced that she had “a pocket full of sunshine” via the caption.
+Wearing a yellow bikini, she announced that she had “a pocket full of sunshine” via the caption.

 In the first image, Bruna is shown smiling at the camera as she pulled down the front of her yellow string bikini.
 According to the tag, the swimwear is from the Brukinis range, which was originally founded by Lima.
 Her toned and tanned skin is accentuated by the shade of yellow selected and the matching bikini bottom peeks out of the top of an open pair of tattered daisy duke denim shorts.